 Abstract

-Bark beetles are a primary mortality agent of trees in western U.S. forests, and the recent Californian hot drought of 2012 to 2015 created favorable conditions for bark beetle-induced tree mortality throughout the yellow pine/mixed-conifer forest system in the Sierra Nevada mountain range.
-The western pine beetle, Dendroctonus brevicomis, is the forest insect that is largely responsible for the especially common deaths of its main host in California, the ponderosa pine tree (Pinus ponderosa).
-While previous work has demonstrated a link between climate conditions related to tree water stress and forest density on the severity of the western pine beetle disturbance, it remains challenging to disentangle the relative effects of these variables.
-Further, forest density can affect western pine beetle behavior in a number of ways, which creates a need for more information on complex forest structure (including local density, tree size, and the heterogeneity of these variables across a forest stand) to uncover the most likely mechanism.
+Bark beetles are a primary mortality agent of trees in western U.S. forests, and the recent Californian hot drought of 2012 to 2015 created favorable conditions for bark beetle-induced tree mortality throughout the yellow pine/mixed-conifer forest system in the Sierra Nevada, California.
+The western pine beetle, Dendroctonus brevicomis, is the forest insect that is largely responsible for the death of its main host in California, the ponderosa pine tree (Pinus ponderosa).
+While previous work has demonstrated complex relationships among climate conditions, tree water stress, and forest density that influence the severity of the western pine beetle outbreaks [or epidemics], it remains challenging to disentangle the relative effects of these variables.
+Further, forest density can affect western pine beetle behavior in a complex ways, which creates a need for more information on diverse forest structures (including local density, tree size, and the heterogeneity of these variables across a forest stand) to uncover the most likely mechanism.

-We conducted aerial surveys over an established network of 32 permanent vegetation monitoring plots along a 350km and 1000m elevation gradient in the Sierra Nevada mountain range of California using a small, unhumanned aerial system (sUAS aka drone) equipped with a narrow-band multispectral camera.
-Using Structure from Motion (SfM) processing on over 450,000 images, we reconstructed the complex vegetation structure of over 9 square kilometers of forest that experienced ponderosa pine mortality as a result of western pine beetle activity.
-Using this dataset, we built a model to predict the probability of ponderosa pine mortality as a function of forest structure variables (including ponderosa pine density and mean size, as well as all tree density and mean size), an environmental gradient of climatic water deficit, and a Gaussian process to capture spatial covariance in the response.
+We conducted aerial surveys over an established network of 32 permanent mixed-conifer vegetation monitoring plots along a 350km and 1000m elevation gradient in the Sierra Nevada using a small, unhumanned aerial system (sUAS aka drone) equipped with a narrow-band multispectral camera.
+Using Structure from Motion (SfM) processing on over 450,000 images, we reconstructed the complex vegetation structure of over 9 square kilometers of ponderosa pine forest that had experienced mortality as a result of western pine beetle activity.
+Using this dataset, we built a model to predict the probability of ponderosa pine tree death as a function of forest structure variables (including ponderosa pine density and mean tree size, as well as all tree species’ density and mean size), an environmental gradient of climatic water deficit, and a Gaussian process to capture spatial covariance in the response.
 We found that host tree

-Data from small, unhummaned aerial systems (sUAS) can provide important context surrounding ground plots, which enables inference and generates new insights into ecological processes. sUAS are best-suited to enhancing ground data, which implies that we need not abandon lessons learned from sound experimental design (i.e., a network of plots along a gradient is still a powerful way to use sUAS data).
+Data from sUAS can provide important context of?? surrounding ground plots, which enables inference and generates new insights into ecological processes. sUAS are best-suited to enhancing ground data, which implies that we need not abandon lessons learned from sound field experiments and observations (i.e., a network of plots along a gradient is a powerful accompaniment to sUAS data).

-Host availability for aggressive bark beetles appears to have played the dominant role in increasing the probability of ponderosa pine mortality in the most hard-hit forest stands during the cumulative mortality event of 2012 to 2018.
+Tree size and health and stand structure aggressive bark beetles appear to have played the dominant role in increasing the probability of beetle-induced ponderosa pine mortality in the most hard-hit forest stands during the cumulative mortality event of 2012 to 2018.
 Host size played a role in its interaction with environmental condition– climatic water deficit– such that smaller trees increased the probability of ponderosa mortality at cool/wet sites, while larger trees increased the probability of ponderosa mortality at hot/dry sites.

 Introduction

-Aggressive bark beetles dealt the final blow to many of the nearly 150 million trees killed in the California drought of 2012 to 2015 and its aftermath (USDAFS 2019).
-A harbinger of climate change effects to come, high temperatures exacerbating the extreme drought led to tree mortality events of unprecedented size in the driest, densest forests across the state (Millar and Stephenson 2015, Young et al. 2017).
-A century of fire suppression policy has enabled forests to grow into dense stands, which increases water stress on trees and makes them more vulnerable to bark beetle attack (Fettig 2012, North et al. 2015).
+Bark beetle outbreaks dealt the final blow to many of the nearly 150 million trees killed in the California drought of 2012 to 2015 and its aftermath (USDAFS 2019).
+A potential harbinger of climate change effects to come, high temperatures exacerbating the extreme drought led to tree mortality events of historically unprecedented size in the driest, densest forests across the state (Millar and Stephenson 2015, Young et al. 2017).
+A century of fire suppression policy interacting with warming climates, has catalyzed forests to grow into dense stands, which increases water stress on trees and makes them more vulnerable to bark beetle attack (Fettig 2012, North et al. 2015).